 Explore holidays in Islamlar & Üzümlü

-A pretty mountain village just above Kalkan Bay, Islamlar is a place of bucolic tranquillity and rustic architecture with the dramatic backdrop of the Taurus Mountains – and a luxury holiday here is to experience a way of life truly unchanged in centuries: an old tea house, a bakery where flour is ground by millstones and shepherds herding their sheep among the olive trees.
+A pretty mountain village just above Kalkan Bay, Islamlar is a place of bucolic tranquillity and rustic architecture set against the dramatic backdrop of the Taurus Mountains.
+In the heart of Islamlar you will still find a truly traditional way of life, unchanged throughout the centuries: an old tea house, a bakery where flour is still ground by millstones and shepherds herding their sheep among the olive trees.